pubnub/pubnub-api/socket.io/README.md

 channel multiplexing feature by excluding a password from the `pubnub_setup` object.

-NOTE: if passwords don't match, then the message will not be received.
+NOTE: If a password doesn't match, then the message will not be received.
-Make sure each authorized user has the correct password!
+Make sure authorized users have the correct password!

 ### Using it just as a cross-browser WebSocket